Anisotropic inflation reexamined: upper bound on broken rotational invariance during inflation: New branch in anisotropic inflation

 This is the attractor solution found by ref.~\cite{Watanabe:2009ct}.
 Using equation~(\ref{g:Jiro}), we can compare the prediction of the attractor solution for $g_*$ directly with the observation.
 The current bound on $g_*$ is given by \cite{Kim:2013gka} $g_* = 0.002 \pm 0.016$ (68\%~CL), which yields the constraint on $c$ as

 We thus find that $c$ must be extremely close to unity.
 This result contradicts with the assumption made to obtain the attractor solution in the first place, i.e. $c - 1 \geq \calO (1)$.
-Therefore, we must conclude that the attractor solution is inconsistent with the observation. \footnote{ While we used the formula for $g_*$ derived in the previous work ref.~\cite{Watanabe:2010fh} to reach this conclusion, their formula needs a correction as we shall show in section~\ref{sec:anisotropy}.
-We have checked that the corrected formula for $g_*$ still gives the same conclusion that the attractor solution for the background is not consistent with the observational bound on $g_*$.}
+Therefore, we must conclude that the attractor solution is inconsistent with the observation.\footnote{While we used the formula for $g_*$ derived in the previous work ref.~\cite{Watanabe:2010fh} to reach this conclusion, their formula needs a correction as we shall show in section~\ref{sec:anisotropy}.
+We have checked that the corrected formula for $g_*$ still gives the same conclusion that the attractor solution for the background is not consistent with the observational bound on $g_*$ except for the special case with fine-tuning.}

+In passing, one might wonder from equation~(\ref{sol:Jiro}). if the attractor mechanism works well as long as inflation lasts long enough in the case $c > 1$.
+Unfortunately, if inflation occurs at very high energy scale and lasts long enough, one cannot neglect quantum-mechanically generated vector field, which can easily overcome the background vector field as will be discussed in subsection~\ref{subsec:QGV}.
+Thus, given extremely small $c-1$, inflation cannot last long enough to realize the attractor solution for a wide range of initial conditions, as long as the perturbative treatment is justified.
+Therefore, we consider a new solution instead of the attractor solution in this paper.